 The BRG can use any of three different popular frequencies to provide standard baud rates.
-These frequencies are 1.8432 MHz, 2.4576 MHz, and 3.072 MHz.
-With these frequencies, standard bit rates from 50 to 38.5 kbps are available.
+These frequencies are 1.8432 MHz, 3.072 MHz, and 8 MHz.
+With these frequencies, standard bit rates from 50 to 512K bps are available.
 Tables 5, 6 and 7 illustrate the divisors needed to obtain standard rates using these three crystal frequencies.